 11. Early, Deferred or Delayed Entry to all schools and Part Time Attendance at Infant/Primary Schools

-If a child who has not reached compulsory school age has been allocated a Reception place and their parent or carer wishes to delay their child’s entry to school, the place will be held open.
-The place must be taken up in the term in which the child reaches compulsory school age.
+If a child who has not reached compulsory school age has been allocated a Reception place and their parent or carer wishes to defer entry to school, the place will be held open.
+Entry cannot be deferred beyond the point at which the child reaches compulsory school age and not beyond the beginning of the final term of the school year for which the place was allocated.
 Parents can request that their child takes up the place part-time until the child reaches compulsory school age.

 12. Twins and siblings of multiple births

 Where places are available for some but not all children from multiple births (including twins) the Local Authority will exercise the discretion offered by the Admissions Code to offer all of the children a place.
 Where this results in an infant class exceeding 30 pupils, additional children admitted under these arrangements will be treated as ‘excepted pupils’ for the duration of their infant education and will not constitute a breach of legislative requirements.